James Callaghan: Death

-Callaghan died on 26 March 2005 at his home in Ringmer, East Sussex, of lobar pneumonia, cardiac failure and kidney failure, the day before his 93rd birthday.
-He died just 11 days after his wife of 67 years, who had spent the last four years of her life in a nursing home due to Alzheimer's disease.
+Callaghan died from lobar pneumonia, cardiac failure and kidney failure, on 26 March 2005.
+He died just one day before his 93rd birthday and 11 days after his wife of 67 years, who had spent the last four years of her life in a nursing home due to Alzheimer's disease.
+After her death, Callaghan moved into her former room at the nursing home in Burgess Hill, Sussex, and spent his final days there.
 He died as Britain's longest-lived former prime minister, having surpassed Harold Macmillan's record 39 days earlier.
-Callaghan died 4 months before former Prime Minister Edward Heath.
+Callaghan died four months before former prime minister Edward Heath.

 Lord Callaghan was cremated, and his ashes were scattered in a flowerbed around the base of the Peter Pan statue near the entrance of London's Great Ormond Street Hospital, where his wife had formerly been chair of the board of governors.

 His Order of the Garter Banner was transferred from St George's Chapel, Windsor Castle to Llandaff Cathedral in Cardiff following his death.

 Historiography

 His contribution and legacy are still contested.
 The left-wing of the Labour Party considers him a traitor whose betrayals of true socialism laid the foundations for Thatcherism.
 They point to his decision in 1976 to allow the IMF to control the government budget.
 They accuse him of abandoning the traditional Labour commitment to full employment.
 They blame his rigorous pursuit of a policy of controlling income growth for the Winter of Discontent.
 Writers on the right of the Labour Party complained that he was a weak leader who was unable to stand up to the left.
-The New Labour writers who admire Tony Blair identify him with the old-style partisanship that was a dead end which a new generation of modernisers had to repudiate.
+New Labour writers who admire Tony Blair identify Callaghan with the old-style partisanship that was a dead end, and which a new generation of modernisers had to repudiate.